cPanel ELevate blockers

 Major blockers

-The following installation or configuration states that will block your ELevate script from running.
-These blockers appear when the ELevate script cannot guarantee a successful upgrade.
+The following installation or configuration states will block the cPanel ELevate script.
+The ELevate script cannot guarantee a successful upgrade if these blockers are present.

 Disk space